What are cold transfer calls? How are they used?

 Select numbers :

-The right configured call transferring system will quickly connect your customers to another department.
+The right configured call transferring system will quickly connect an incoming call from your customers to the correct department.

-However, a weak and inappropriate system can easily disclose customers to huge wait times and incorrect transfers, which upsets them or even causes them to hang up.
+However, a weak and inappropriate system can easily cause customers to have huge wait times and transfer the call to the wrong department, which upsets them or even causes them to hang up.

 There are three main types of call transfers: Warm (assisted or attended) call transfer, Cold (blind) call transfer, and voicemail transfers, so let’s take a minute at each briefly.